alphaPhantm/alphaPhantm/README.md

 ### Something about me:

-- 👨‍🎓 I'm a 17 year old student
+- 👨‍🎓 I'm a 17 year old (lucky forgiven) student
 - 🇩🇪 from Germany
 - 💬 Ask me about Algorithms, Data Structures (and everything related 😄)!
 - 🎯 Focusing on Algorithms and Backend
 - 📅 Currently working on my student research project
-- 🤿 I love SCUBA Diving Diving
+- 🤿 I love SCUBA Diving
+- 🏍️ I am a motorcyclist

 ##